 Nice.
 I had planned on doing this at some point, but the fuse python bindings aren't stable enough.
-Incidentally, there is another project to do this at http://code.google.com/p/prs500fs/
+Incidentally, there is another project to do this at http://code.google.com/p/prs500fs/ obtained by MobileRead.
+It is called "User's Guide to Creating PDFs for the Sony® Reader", and as expected, the information contained covers how to prepare PDF documents that are optimized for the Sony Reader.
+We expect a similar version to be officially released from Sony in the near future

-Sony Reader Guide for creating optimized PDF content - Exclusive Preview () ^^
+Sony Reader Guide for creating optimized PDF content - Exclusive Preview (\) ^^